miyo6032/OOADSpr2019/README.md

 Simply just execute this Python code by running the following command: python HomeworkOne.py

 Homework 2:
-Simply just execute this Java code by running the following command: java HomeworkTwo.java

-If this does not work, we also have a project version of the Java already compiled in the HomeworkTwo directory.
-In that directory run "java Main" to run the already compiled Java.
+The file has been ported to a bunch of Java files that have already been compiled.
+In the HomeworkTwo directory run "java Main" to run the already compiled Java.
+If you want to compile again, try "javac Main.java"